miziomon/awesome-wordpress/README.md

 * [Kirki](http://kirki.org/) - Kirki is not a framework.
 It's a Toolkit allowing WordPress developers to use the Customizer and take advantage of its advanced features and flexibility by abstracting the code and making it easier for everyone to create beautiful and meaningful user experiences.
 * [HTML5 Blank](http://html5blank.com/) - The HTML5 WordPress boilerplate theme.
 * [Odin WP](http://wpod.in/) - Base-theme developed by WordPress Brasil Group, to help on agile development of themes for WordPress.
 * [Landing Pages](https://wordpress.org/support/plugin/landing-pages/) - Framework for building single page presentations with split testing capabilities.
+* [Titan Framework](https://github.com/gambitph/Titan-Framework) - The easiest to use WordPress options framework.
+Titan Framework allows theme and plugin developers to create admin pages, options, meta boxes, and theme customizer options with just a few simple lines of code.

 ## Plugins